By Derek Farr

 It’s next to bliss.
 While the rest of the world is stuck in morning rush-hour traffic, sipping their coffee, we float peacefully toward the big drop.
 Sunlight touches the top of the mountains and we batten down the hatches, readying for the main event.

 On occasion, we camp just above a large rapid, its thunder echoing off the canyon walls.
 Those are lovely camps.
 The constant rumble soothes us to sleep.
 In the morning, we eat breakfast and stare downstream, where the river disappears and splashes of water leap into the air.
 That’s my favorite way to start the day.
+Anyone who has traveled on a Holiday River Expeditions trip before know we start the day with a rebel yell….HOT COFFEE!
+Blueberry pancakes, bacon or perhaps eggs to order and hash browns are a great way to start the day.
+Then it’s time to pack up the rafts and head downstream.
+The next best part of the day awaits!

 I love the smell of whitewater in the morning.